cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 The TCS
 =======
+The TCS (Transitive Consistency Score) is a measure of consistency between a multiple sequence alignmment and a library of pairwise alignments of the same sequences.
+In the original `publication <https://academic.oup.com/mbe/article/31/6/1625/2925802/TCS-A-New-Multiple-Sequence-Alignment-Reliability>` the TCS score was shown to correlate well with local structural accuracy and with the phylogenic reconstruction potential of individual MSA columns.
+As such the TCS can therefore be used to down-weight or filter out the less reliable positions.
+The TCS is available as `>web-server http://tcoffee.crg.cat/apps/tcoffee/do:core>` and its command line usage is described in details in an `earlier section <http://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#transitive-consistency-score-tcs>` of this documentation.

-The TCS was described in the previous subsection as it is mainly an evaluation tool.
+It can be used to evaluate and compare existing alignmnets .
+The original publication describing it is available described in the previous subsection as it is mainly an evaluation tool.
 It has however several option that are relevant for downstream analysis such weighting and/or trimming MSA for phylogenetic reconstruction.
 It was demonstrated that TCS was able to improve phylogenetic reconstruction, you are welcome to look at the publication for more details.

 *************************